stephaneVercouillieBMID/slate/source/workingVersion.html.md

 <aside class="success"> Redirect URI: User will be redirected to that URL after the (failed or successful) authentication in the itsme App. </aside>

 <aside class="notice"> You must specify the Redirect URI in the onboarding file because it needs to be whitelisted by our F5.
-We can whitelist several urls can be whitelisted. </aside>
+Multiple URLs can be whitelisted by BMID. </aside>

 - JWKSet URL, and associated SSL/TLS certificate